lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 The Services are the main assets of the utility project.
 They enable you to more easily create integrations that integrate with Amplify Central and Marketplace by encapsulating operations such as parsing webhook payloads and approving subscriptions without needing to dig into the underlying details.

-> Note that the Services use the Data Objects and Connections

 For example, normally you would need a JSON Parse component and related Data Object (for your webook payload) or a Map component and related Extract variable (for your webhook payload) to parse a incoming Amplify webhook.

 ![](https://i.imgur.com/2B7rf7M.png)
 ![](https://i.imgur.com/LvWAc5c.png)

-Instead, you can use the *AmplifyWebhookPayloadParser* Service to more easily JSON parse the Amplify Webhook that triggers your integration by just connecting the HTTP/S Server Post body to the Service input as shown below.
+Instead, you can use the *AmplifyWebhookSubscriptionPayloadParser* Service to more easily JSON parse the Amplify Webhook that triggers your integration by just connecting the HTTP/S Server Post body to the Service input as shown below.
 ![](https://i.imgur.com/79QTWSo.png)
 ![](https://i.imgur.com/lL8QUk3.png)